Leader: Dr Chris Headley

 Caulfield First semester 2005 (Day)

-Synopsis: This Ceramics 3B unit extends the rigorous program to broaden students' awareness of concepts and techniques across a range of approaches, and further encourage them to seek appropriate solutions.
+Synopsis: The Ceramics 3A unit provides a rigorous program to broaden students' awareness of concepts and techniques across a range of approaches, and encourages them to seek appropriate solutions.
 Continued research and investigation of materials and processes fosters the acquisition of technical language, and influences appropriate choices to realize concepts within the context of a developing personal visual language.
-The emphasis is more on self-motivated approaches than on set projects.
+Set projects still occur but the emphasis is on self-motivated approaches.
 Teaching methods therefore tend to concentrate on individual tuition and group critique.
-This unit continues to focus on the nexus between art making and the cultural and social contexts of art.
+Emphasis is placed on students' continued capacity to critically assess their own work as well as that of their peers.

 Assessment: Folio of studio work:100%, of which at least 20% will be assessed before mid-semester.